AbubakerSalih/Machine-Learning-Projects/README.md

 6. **House Price Prediction**
    Predicts house prices based on housing-related data.

 7. **Loan Status Prediction**
    Predicts whether the loan is approved or not.

+8. **Bike Sharing Demand Prediction**
+   Predicts the number of bike rentals using regression models based on weather and time features.

+9. **Custom vs Sklearn Linear Regression on Student Exam Data**
+   Predicts student math scores using linear regression.
+This project compares a custom-built linear regression model (from scratch) with Scikit-learn’s `LinearRegression` to evaluate performance differences.